 Chris Spin is an annual sponsored cycle ride in aid of the Prostate Cancer Charity and in memory of Chris Martindale.
 In 2017 Chris Spin regular Steve Ludlam passed away, and in 2019 another regular Nick Arkle also passed away.
-Since then the event has been held in memory of both Chris and Steve.
+Since then the event has been held in memory of Chris, Steve and Nick.

 The first ride, from Rotherham to the Hull side of the Humber Bridge, was held in 2005 in very hot weather.
 Subsequent rides have taken place in varying conditions (but invariable dry) in Lincolnshire, the Yorkshire Peak District and the Derbyshire Dales but all starting in or close to Sheffield.
 The ride has been held every year since 2005 with up to 50 riders taking part.

 It is a very sociable ride rather than a race, with the emphasis on renewing and building friendships.
 Initially starting with a group of friends, family and colleagues of Chris, it has now grown to include other keen cyclists from the Sheffield area.

 The routes are always along quiet and beautiful country roads and there is a lunch stop, usually catered by supporters of the ride.
 Money is raised by participants and supporters for The Prostate Cancer Charity with the total raised to date at more than £17,000.
 A broom wagon/refreshments/support and encouragement are offered at many points along the routes by Nick (a colleague of Chris) and Theo.